vgm5/Night_Of_100_Frights_ap_world/docs/setup_en.md

 #### With Dolphin

-The Client will automatically try to connect to Dolphin every 5 seconds and will do so if BfBB is running.
+The Client will automatically try to connect to Dolphin every 5 seconds and will do so if NO100F is running.
 If this doesn't work try restarting Dolphin and make sure you only have one instance running of Dolphin.
 If you still get the invalid game error message when using the US Version make sure that ``Emulated Memory Size Override`` ( under ``Settings`` > ``Advanced``) is disabled.